 This July 1 marks the 150th anniversary of Confederation.
 For some living in Canada, that’s cause to celebrate a great nation of freedom and opportunity.
 For others, it’s a bitter reminder of the history surrounding how the country came to be, and how its Indigenous peoples were stripped of their rights, their land and their culture.
 Still others view it with indifference.

 In preparing this post and reading the thoughtful entries from the Kickass Canadians—and hearing why some of them preferred not to contribute—I’m reminded more than ever that Canada means very different things to different people.
-And I think that’s okay.

 And I am grateful for so many other wonderful aspects of Canada: clean air, fresh water, spectacular natural beauty, relative peace, access to healthcare and education, and the freedom to voice our many different viewpoints.
 Here, we welcome all manner of cultures and ideas.
 That diversity is what makes us so unique; it’s what defines us.
 We are all helping to shape this country we share—a nation focused on the future, one that continually evolves as new Canadians of all walks arrive and are born here.